-In addition to independent living residences, Christwood residents are given priority access to on-site assisted living, specialized memory care accommodations, and 24-hour skilled nursing care, as needed, at significantly discounted fees.
+In addition to independent living residences, Christwood residents are given priority access to on-site assisted living, specialized memory care accommodations, and 24-hour skilled nursing care, as needed.
+Companion services may also be provided in independent living residences, if desired.
 Ideally, a resident of a life plan community will never have to move again as their healthcare needs increase, except perhaps to the on-site healthcare center.

 Contract terms vary from community to community, but generally speaking, when you move into a CCRC with an entry fee, you are in essence paying up front for some portion of any future care needs.
 Again, depending on which contract type you choose, you may get back some portion of that entry fee if you ever move out of the CCRC or as a payment to your heirs.

 In exchange for the housing, services, and contractual priority access to long-term care services, most CCRCs do require an entry fee in addition to their monthly service fees.
 The entry fee for CCRCs can vary based on similar criteria as the monthly service fee.
 The cost also depends somewhat on the type of CCRC residency contract you select.
 These are all things the experienced team at Christwood can explain in detail to ensure all your questions get answered.

 Again, not all CCRCs are entry fee communities, but typically they are.
 All other things being equal, the monthly service fee will almost always be higher at a rental CCRC (one that does not require an entry fee) than at a comparable entry fee community.